 High Fiber food:

-The fiber in the body traps the uric acid and helps eliminate from the body.
+The fiber in the body traps the uric acid and helps eliminate it from the body.
 Consume at least 20 – 25 grams of fiber in a day.
-Include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups, and juices and psyllium.
+Hence, include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups, and juices and psyllium.

 Consume a good amount of Vitamin C rich foods:

-Vitamin C helps in excretion of uric acid.
-Consume citrus fruits, bell peppers, cabbage, amla, guava, etc. It boosts immunity, reduces inflammation and detoxifies the body by removing unwanted waste products.
+Vitamin C helps in the excretion of uric acid.
+Consume citrus fruits, bell peppers, cabbage, amla, guava, etc. It boosts immunity, reduces inflammation, as well as detoxifies the body by removing unwanted waste products.